 In Georgia, there’s also something called modified comparative negligence.
 Under this law, more than one party might be partially at fault for an accident.
 That means you could have more than one insurance claim to file.

 Statute of Limitations for Head Injuries in Macon

 The statute of limitations for head injuries in Macon is two years under OCGA § 9-3-33.
 Unfortunately, two years can pass quickly, and many people have let the statute of limitations expire.
 Don’t wait until the last minute to start building a solid case for your claim.

 Evidence and other important details surrounding your case can become lost with time.
 Your case is the strongest right after your accident.
 If you don’t know where to begin or how to get started, our head injury lawyers are here to help you.

 Talk to Our Macon Head Injury Lawyers for Free

 Get the legal help you need and deserve after a head injury.
-John Foy & Associates can examine your case and determine your rights.
-Call us at (404) 400-4000 or contact us online for a free consultation today.
+The Macon head injury lawyers at John Foy & Associates can examine your case and determine your rights.
+Contact us at (404) 400-4000 or contact us online for a free consultation today.